We explore some of the most common indica side effects. Here’s what you need to know…

 Today we will focus on indica strains and what to expect when you use them.

 What is Indica Cannabis?

 Indica cannabis strains originated in the mountainous regions of Central Asia.
-Due to the harsh climates in which they evolved, indica strains are hardy plants with a short, stocky structure and broad leaves.
-Compared with sativas, they have a relatively short flowering time and chunkier buds which produce a huge quantity of sticky resin.
-This resin is laden with cannabinoids such as THC and CBD, among others, and is ideal for making products such as hash.
+As they evolved in harsh climates, indica strains are hardy plants with a short, stocky structure and broad leaves.
+Compared with sativas, they have a relatively short flowering time and chunkier buds that produce large amounts of sticky resin.
+This resin is laden with cannabinoids such as THC and CBD and is ideal for making products such as hash.
 Some popular indica dominant strains include:

 Although there are exceptions to the rule, indica strains tend to have a higher CBD to THC ratio than sativa plants.
 These high CBD levels are responsible for many of the medicinal benefits of indica strains.
-They may also be responsible for the difference in effects between indica and sativa weed, although other factors such as terpene profiles also play a role.
+They may also be responsible for the difference in effects between indica and sativa weed.
+However, other factors such as terpene profiles also play a role.

 Generally speaking, indica strains produce a heavily sedating, full-body high.
-They are frequently used for relaxation and stress relief as well as to treat various medical conditions.
+Cannabis consumers frequently use indicas for relaxation and stress relief and to address various medical conditions.
 The most popular medicinal uses of indica strains include:

 - Reducing inflammation and pain

 - Relaxing the muscles to relieve stiffness and spasms